tokenmill/dictionary-annotator/README.md

 * Annotates JCas with phrases from CSV file (supported by DKPro and MARKTABLE)
 * Supports multiple annotations with different features on the same block of text (not supported by DKPro nor MARKTABLE)
-* Configurable case sensitivity (supported by DKPro and MARKTABLE)
+* Configurable case sensitivity (supported by MARKTABLE)
 * Supports unlimited number of annotation features (supported by MARKTABLE)
 * Configurable tokenizer (not supported by DKPro nor MARKTABLE)